CLICK HERE FOR LYRICS

-The players on “Thoughts of Why” included members of the Art Lande band “Rubisa Patrol,” (ECM Records) including Mark Isham, Bill Douglass and Kurt Wortman, each of whom also played on “Oanda.”
+The players on “Thoughts of Why” included members of the Art Lande band, “Rubisa Patrol,” (ECM Records), including Mark Isham on trumpet, Bill Douglass on bass, and Kurt Wortman on drums, each of whom also played on Marks' Upon Oanda’s Wing.

-But it also included John Scofield and David Samuels from Gary’s first album, “Gathering,” as well as oboist Paul McCandless from the band, “Oregon,” (ECM Records).
+Thoughts of Why also included the brilliant jazz guitarist, John Scofield, and the virtuoso vibraphone player, David Samuels, both from Gary’s first album, “Gathering,” as well as oboist Paul McCandless from the band, “Oregon,” (ECM Records).

 During this time Marks also met Catha Rexford, whose voice was so beautiful and unique that Marks asked her to sing harmony parts with him on all the tracks.